Xeno333/1042/README.md

 #### beta v0.3.0
 - Add mapgen APIs
-- Add more trees and plants, flowers maybe.
+- Add more trees and plants, flowers.
 - Add pvp physics and more weapons (Bow and club)
 - Add lootable structures
 - Add more structures (villages)